DLesmes/AWS/intro/networks_governance_ml.md

 * **Amazon X-Ray:** Analyze and debug applications in production, identifying performance bottlenecks and issues. 🔍

 With AWS management and governance services, you can focus on innovation while maintaining control, security, and efficiency across your cloud environment.

+## AWS CloudFormation: Infrastructure as Code 💻🏗️

+CloudFormation is a powerful service that lets you provision AWS services, like virtual machines or VPCs, using code.
+It&#39;s like magic! ✨  You define what you need in a template, and CloudFormation brings it to life in your AWS environment.

+**CloudFormation Templates: Your Infrastructure Blueprints 📝**

+CloudFormation Templates are the blueprints for your infrastructure.
+You can write them in JSON or YAML format, and they define a stack of resources to provision.
+It's like creating a recipe for your cloud environment!

+**Benefits of CloudFormation:  Version Control, Automation, and Scale**

+CloudFormation offers significant benefits for managing your infrastructure:

+* **Version Control:** Because you define your infrastructure as code, you can store it in a version control system like Git and GitHub.
+This allows you to:
+    * Track changes over time, creating a complete history of your infrastructure.
+    * Collaborate with your team on infrastructure deployments. 🤝
+* **Automation:** CloudFormation empowers DevOps teams to automate infrastructure creation and resource provisioning in AWS, saving time and effort. 🤖
+* **Scale:**  Replicate your infrastructure across multiple AWS accounts and regions with ease.
+You simply adjust the template parameters for each environment. 🌎

+CloudFormation enables you to manage your AWS infrastructure efficiently, consistently, and at scale, making it a valuable tool for modern cloud operations.